Curly Lawrence: Legacy

-It was LBSC's contention that any person with enough desire could build a working steam locomotive.
-Many of his designs were based on actual engines, though they were usually modified and often simplified for the home builder.
-All were robust in nature and good performers.
-His notes on various aspects of locomotive construction were compiled into a book called Shops, Shed, and Road, first published in 1929 and still considered to be a standard reference for the model engineer (republished in 1950 as The Live Steam Book and in 1969 as LBSC's Shop, Shed and Road with singular Shop).
-Through his articles LBSC introduced many enthusiasts to the joys of machine shop work and miniature steam locomotives.
-"An enigmatic character, not to mention one who had almost no ability to tolerate criticism of his work, he nevertheless had a natural empathy with his readers and a remarkable knack of making the most complicated workshop procedures sound utterly straightforward".
-There are countless locomotives built to his plans still operating on tracks around the world.
-He died on 4 November 1967 having made his last contribution to Model Engineer Magazine only one month before.
-LBSC's legacy includes 113 published and 29 unpublished designs, including some of the most popular ones as follows.
+Lawrence contended that anyone with enough desire could build a working steam locomotive.
+Many of her designs were based on actual engines, though they were usually modified and simplified for home builders.
+All were robust and performed well.
+Her notes on various aspects of locomotive construction were compiled into a book called Shops, Shed, and Road, first published in 1929 and still considered to be a standard reference for model engineers (republished in 1950 as The Live Steam Book and in 1969 as LBSC's Shop, Shed and Road).
+Through her articles, Lawrence introduced many enthusiasts to the joys of machine shop work and miniature steam locomotives.
+"An enigmatic character, not to mention one who had almost no ability to tolerate criticism of her work, she nevertheless had a natural empathy with her readers and a remarkable knack of making the most complicated workshop procedures sound utterly straightforward".
+Countless locomotives built to her plans still operate on model railway tracks around the world.
+She died on 4 November 1967, having made her last contribution to Model Engineer magazine only one month before.
+Lawrence's legacy includes 113 published and 29 unpublished designs, including some of the most popular ones as follows: